Turkey Dinner Christmas Dog Treat Baking Mix

 These Christmas dog treats are made only from 100% natural, human-grade, dog-safe ingredients.
 They contain no artificial colours, flavourings, preservatives, added sugar or salt.

-Remember, all our dog treats are both dog-safe and safe for human consumption.
-Do try them yourself and let us know how you like them by submitting a review below.
+Remember, all my dog treats are both dog-safe and safe for human consumption.
+Do try them yourself and let me know how you like them by submitting a review below.

 One final thing.
 As tasty as your dog may find these homemade dog treats, treats should make up no more than around 10% of your dog’s daily calorie intake.
 Please make allowance for this and reduce the size of your dog’s meals in order to minimise the risk of unhealthy weight gain.